NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

 Only one thing is for sure: All what bot detection companies are doing is **rising the transaction costs for automation in the Internet**.
 But we live in times were platforms are becoming more monopolized and powerful each passing day.

 At the same time, mobile phones become cheaper and cheaper.
 In our modern times, a mobile phone basically constitutes a digital identity.
-But all what you need to acquire such an identity is 100$ to buy a cheap phone and a cheap data plan for 7.99$ a month.
-If bot detection companies do their job to good, spammers will simply create mobile device farms and conduct their botting/spamming/attacks with those device farms.
+But all what you need to acquire such an identity is 100USD to buy a cheap phone and a cheap data plan for 7.99USD a month.
+If bot detection companies do their job too good, spammers will simply create mobile device farms and conduct their botting/spamming/attacks with those device farms.

 Detecting real automated mobile devices is much much harder then to detect Headless Chrome on AWS...As of now, I would only know two ways to detect such a mobile device farm:

 + Portscan for an open `adb` port with JavaScript
 + Check the Javascript [Accelerometer API](https://developer.mozilla.org/en-US/docs/Web/API/Accelerometer) and [Gyroscope](https://developer.mozilla.org/en-US/docs/Web/API/Gyroscope).
-If there is zero-movement velocity and rotation data, it's very unlikely for a mobile device.
+Zero-movement velocity and rotation data is quite suspicious for mobile phones.
++ Maybe some statistical analysis that a website suddenly has a surge in traffic from cheap or old Android smartphones from the same CGNAT which might indicate a mobile device farm as source of the traffic...